DeepanshuSarawagi/Kubernetes/08-Networking/README.md

 ### How are the Kube services get the IP address?

 Every time a new service is created on the cluster, kube-proxy gets into action.
 A Kubernetes service gets IP address assigned from a pre-defined range by kube-proxy.
+The kube-proxy gets that IP address and creates a forwarding rule on each node saying any traffic coming on the IP of this service should go to the IP of the POD.
 We can inspect this IP address range in the kube-apiserver yaml definition.

 Note:
 : This IP address CIDR range for service defined in the kube-apiserver definition should not overlap with CIDR range defined